softmastered/tradeblock/README.md

 ###### What can I do?

-Most tasks for work with cryptocurrencies is implemented through Pelican.
+Most tasks for work with cryptocurrencies is implemented through Tradeblock.

 - Consolidated API's, historical trade and order book data, advanced indexes, and customizable algorithms.
 - Automatic purchase currency